TimAkgayev/DirectoryScannerLib/README.md

 # DirectoryScannerLib
-A multithreaded library for iterating though a file system
+A multithreaded static library for iterating though a file system